carsongee/carsongee.github.io/_posts/2017-04-14-github-org-stats.md

-    I got curious about how much code/commits/repos I've contributed to at my current gig, and I couldn't find anything else out there, so I pulled together a script for getting contributor statistics for a specified organization on Github
+    I got curious about how much code/commits/repos I've contributed to at my current gig, and I couldn't find anything else out there, so I pulled together a script for getting contributor statistics for a specified organization on Github.
+    Octocat by <a href="https://github.com/jeejkang">jeejkang</a>.
 img: /img/posts/privateinvestocat.jpg
 ---